darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 masking: true
 ---

-Remap the tonal range of an image using a sigmoidal function applied to log-transformed data.
+Remap the tonal range of an image using a sigmoidal function (an 'S-curve') applied to log-transformed data.

 This module can be used to expand or contract the dynamic range of the scene to fit the dynamic range of the display.
 It is derived from another module of the same name in [Blender 3D modeller](https://www.blender.org/) by T. J. Sobotka.